Types of grapevines

 Grapevine (Vitis vinifera) is a plant native from Asia Minor and the Caucasus, naturalized in the Mediterranean region and North Africa.

-Among the main vine species, different to Vitis vinifera, we distinguish those from America and those from Asia:
+Among the main grapevine species, different to Vitis vinifera, we distinguish those from America and those from Asia:

 – Quality of the fruits